wjdragon/archerytimer/README.md

 # archerytimer
 Arduino-driven archery timer with buzzer

-This project runs an archery time using an arduino uno and a set of three 7-segment displays from Sparkfun.
+This project runs an archery time using an arduino uno and a custom 7-segment LED display using WS8211 LEDs

 Project Organization
 -----------------------------------